 Federal West Coast port competitiveness strategy Establish a formal federal strategy for goods movement and freight that addresses cargo diversion to Canada, including through US national investment and other policies Seek initiation of a federal study that compares US and Canadian freight infrastructure investment and policy and that recommends actions that should be taken to improve West Coast port competitiveness Secure participation of other ports and other supply chain partners in this initiative VI.
 PLANNING AND LOGISTICS 1.
-Transportation Planning PERFORMANCE MEASURE In 2021, provide technical support for plans and communications designed to protect and improve ingress and egress at: -Terminal 5 and Terminal 18, including engagement in the West Seattle Bridge and Sound Transit working groupsInterstate 5, SR 167, and Puyallup Avenue connections to the Tideflats.
-In 2021, provide technical support in development of the Tacoma Area Joint Operations Group (TAJOG) and continued technical support as needed with the Seattle Area Joint Operations Group (SAJOG).
-2. Land Use Planning In 2021, provide technical support on the Tideflats Subarea Plan (TSAP) which will continue through 2023 and the completion of the 2021-2026 Port of Tacoma Strategic Plan in support alliance operations and potential growth.
-In 2021, provide technical support and coordinate with Port of Seattle staff to advocate for protection of industrial lands in the Duwamish MIC in support alliance operations and potential growth.
-3. Facility Planning By Q4 21, complete the NWSA Vulnerability Assessment and Response Framework considering potential hazards and best available sea level rise projections, to inform future policy and investment.
+Transportation Planning PERFORMANCE MEASURE Provide technical support for plans and communications designed to protect and improve ingress and egress at: -Terminal 5 and Terminal 18, including engagement in the West Seattle Bridge and Sound Transit working groupsInterstate 5, SR 167, and Puyallup Avenue connections to the Tideflats.
+Provide technical support in development of the Tacoma Area Joint Operations Group (TAJOG) and continued technical support as needed with the Seattle Area Joint Operations Group (SAJOG).
+2. Land Use Planning Provide technical support on the Tideflats Subarea Plan (TSAP) which will continue through 2023 and the completion of the 2021-2026 Port of Tacoma Strategic Plan in support alliance operations and potential growth.
+Provide technical support and coordinate with Port of Seattle staff to advocate for protection of industrial lands in the Duwamish MIC in support alliance operations and potential growth.
+3. Facility Planning Complete the NWSA Vulnerability Assessment and Response Framework considering potential hazards and best available sea level rise projections, to inform future policy and investment.
 In 2022 commission will direct project prioritization and potential policies.
-In 2021, work with geographic information staff (GIS) to fine tune NWSA facility mapping, data to unify format of the NWSA Properties Book and future project development.
-Develop a container terminal berth maintenance and dredging program to ensure timely permitting and design by Q4 21
+Work with geographic information staff (GIS) to fine tune NWSA facility mapping, data to unify format of the NWSA Properties Book and future project development.

-4. Grant Coordination Coordinate between the various organizational grant programs to maximize 2021 grant opportunities for supporting infrastructure development, operational efficiencies and environmental enhancements.
+Develop a container terminal berth maintenance and dredging program to ensure timely permitting and design 4.
+Grant Coordination Coordinate between the various organizational grant programs to maximize 2021 grant opportunities for supporting infrastructure development, operational efficiencies and environmental enhancements.
 Support management of previously successful grant applications and provide staff support to the Grant Steering Committee.
-Show year end grant funding results for 2021 by O122 5.
+Show year end grant funding results 5.
 Seattle Harbor Deepening Project Negotiate and sign design agreement with USACE for the West Waterway portion of the Seattle deepening project; partner with USACE during preconstruction engineering and design to ensure project success.
 Process is on hold while USACE and NOAA determine their response to the potential litigation that would affect project.
 6. Tacoma Harbor Waterway Deepening Project Support Corps issuance of Final Feasibility Study.
-Ensure Corps has support of WPPA NMFS liaison to complete environmental documentation Q221.
-Negotiate cost share agreement with Corps for Preconstruction Design and Engineering Q421.
-Develop phased investment plan for channel and berth deepening Q321.
+Ensure Corps has support of WPPA NMFS liaison to complete environmental documentation.
+Negotiate cost share agreement with Corps for Preconstruction Design and Engineering.
+Develop phased investment plan for channel and berth deepening.
 7. South Harbor Waterway Maintenance Obtain all required entitlements to execute maintenance dredge work and restore minimum - 51' MLLW in WUT and Husky berthing areas Q321.
 VII.
-ORGANIZATIONAL PERFORMANCE (HR / IT) PERFORMANCE MEASURE 1.
-Staffing Diversity, Equity & Inclusion (DEI) Engage and Participate in the DEI programs as led by Home Ports, ensure that DEI training postponed from 2020 (due to COVID) is completed by Q2 2021
+ORGANIZATIONAL PERFORMANCE (HR / IT) 1.
+Staffing PERFORMANCE MEASURE Diversity, Equity & Inclusion (DEI) Engage and Participate in the DEI programs as led by Home Ports, ensure that DEI training postponed from 2020 (due to COVID) is completed